aimlabmu/aimlab-docs/docs/pages/aimlabdocs/AIMRobot_Setup.md

+---
-# AIM Robot for Elderly Setup From Scratch
+title: AIM Robot for Elderly Setup From Scratch
+keywords:
+sidebar: aimlab_sidebar
+permalink: AIMRobot_Setup.html
+folder: aimlabdocs
+---

 This is a note on how to set up a robot from blank SD card.
 We use Raspbian Stretch Lite version in this instruction.
 [Installation guide can be found on Raspberry Pi official site](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 This doc is written orderly and it is recommended to follow orderly unless you know exactly what you are doing.